2008 Universal Studios fire: Artists' responses

 On July 17, Universal moved to dismiss the class-action lawsuit.
 On August 16, 2019, Hole dropped out of the lawsuit after UMG assured them that the band's masters were not affected by the fire.
 Slightly over a month later, UMG also claimed that Shakur, Earle, and Petty did not lose their masters in the fire, and that an investigation with Soundgarden was still going on.
-Shakur and Earle would also later drop out as plaintiffs after learning their master tapes hadn't been harmed.
+Shakur and Earle would also later drop out as plaintiffs after learning their master tapes had not been harmed.

 Five days later, UMG demanded Soundgarden drop the suit, which the label had also moved to dismiss, citing documentary proof that the label had informed the band about the lost masters in 2015 and accusing their lawyer of "[failing] to conduct presuit diligence in your rush to be the first to file."
 The surviving band members declined.
 "Their arbitrary deadlines have zero force or effect," Howard King, their attorney, told Rolling Stone.
 "Until UMG reveals what it collected for their litigation claims to extensive damage to master recordings, we cannot accept their belated claim that no damages were actually suffered."

-UMG's dismissal motion also publicly confirmed that master tapes for Soundgarden's Badmotorfinger album had been destroyed in the fire, and that members of the group had been made aware of the destruction in 2015 while they were working on a remaster of the album that was eventually completed with a backup safety copy.
+UMG's dismissal motion publicly confirmed that master tapes for Soundgarden's Badmotorfinger album had been destroyed in the fire, and that members of the group had been made aware of the destruction in 2015 while they were working on a remaster of the album that was eventually completed with a backup safety copy.
 In December 2019, district court judge John Kronstadt ruled that Universal must hand over discovery evidence, and denied the label's request to postpone the delivery.

 In March 2020, Soundgarden and the Shakur estate dropped out of the class action against UMG.
-On March 23, Steve Earle also dropped out, leaving Tom Petty's widow as the only remaining plaintiff.
+On March 23, Steve Earle dropped out, leaving Tom Petty's widow as the only remaining plaintiff.
 The lawsuit was dismissed by Kronstadt on April 6, 2020, with a refiled complaint dismissed with prejudice on March 29, 2021.
 After the lawsuit was dismissed, UMG said The Times "has a responsibility to explain why its editors continue to stand behind a story that has been disproven with incontrovertible evidence from both UMG and many of the artists named in the story."